xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

   userlist:
     user1: <pwd | md5 | scram-sha-256 >
 ```

+Or creating manually a secret in advance, mounted in the `auth_file` location path for being referenced, using the appropriate `extraVolumes` and `extraVolumeMounts` elements in the chart.

 Another is to use an **authentication query** returning the password hash (a.k.a `auth_query`).
 For this to work, the following must be setup in the chart configuration: